ikaler/slim3-api-base/README.md

 # slim3-api-base (Slim 3 API base project)

-This is a base restful api project based on Slim 3 framework.
+This is a base project for RESTful api based on Slim 3 framework.

-## Create project:

-    $ composer create-project --no-interaction ikaler/slim3-api-base slim-api

 ## Configure